fiee/fiee-dorsale/README.rst

     (see dorsale.models.managers.DorsaleSiteManager_)
   * some metadata methods for your templates

+  Functionality of DorsaleBaseModel comes from mixins that you can also use on their own:

+  * AuthorMixin: created and last changed information
+  * SiteMixin: site ID
+  * AuthorSiteMixin: combined AuthorMixin and SiteMixin (since both override `save`)
+  * FakeDeleteMixin: "deleted" marker
+  * FieldInfoMixin: metadata methods

 * Use dorsale.models.managers.DorsaleSiteManager_ and
   dorsale.models.managers.DorsaleGroupSiteManager_
   to restrict "objects.all()" like above or even to items